Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems: Numerical Experiments

-We end this section by illustrating the computational timings of the MissPALasso implemented with the statistical computing language and environment \textbf{R}.
-We consider model 4 of Section~\ref{sec:sim} with $n=50$ and a growing number of variables $p$ ranging from 10 to 500.
-For each $p$ we delete $10 \%$ of the data, run the MissPALasso on a decreasing grid (on the log-scale) of $\lambda$ values with 30 grid points.
+We end this section by illustrating the computational timings of MissPALasso and MissGLasso implemented with the statistical computing language \textsf{R}.
+We consider two settings.
+Firstly, model 4 of Section~\ref{sec:sim} with $n=50$ and a growing number of variables $p$ ranging from 10 to 500.
+Secondly, the colon cancer dataset from Section~\ref{sec:real} with $n=62$ and also a growing number of variables where we sorted the variables according to the empirical variance.
+For each $p$ we delete $10 \%$ of the data, run MissPALasso and MissGLasso ten times on a decreasing grid (on the log-scale) of $\lambda$ values with thirty grid points.
 For a fixed $\lambda$ we stop the algorithm if the relative change in imputation satisfies,

-In Figure~\ref{fig:timing} the CPU time in seconds is plotted for various values of $p$.
-As shown, we are typically able to solve a problem of size $p=100$ in about 5 seconds and a problem of size $p=500$ in about 100 seconds.